A/N: Edited 3/19/2017

 "Um, Dojima-san, di-did you need me for... anything else?"
 He asked softly, awkwardly.

-The detective nodded, clearly glad for the distraction Yosuke presented.
+The detective nodded, clearly relieved for the distraction Yosuke presented.
 "Yeah, I need to put Nanako to bed, so could help him with his stuff?"

 Souji let go of his cousin and slowly got to his feet, surreptitiously wiping away his tears as Yosuke came closer.
 Without a word, the slightly smaller teen grabbed one of his bags and followed Souji upstairs to his room.

-The room was exactly as he'd remembered leaving it, barren of anything even remotely personal and, somehow, colder.
+The room was exactly as he'd remembered leaving it, barren of anything even remotely personal and, somehow, colder for the emptiness.
 He didn't even have any of the things he'd collected in the last year; none of the books or models had survived the fire.
 The futon was still in the corner, with the old comforter, out of the way of the dresser and desk.
 It looked like Dojima had pulled everything out again, once again turning the room into a living space.

 With a small sigh, Souji dropped the large duffel that held his only surviving clothes to the floor and sank onto the couch, eyes closed.
 His rampant thoughts had once again decided to replay the hospital, the police station after the fire, and the funerals, reminding him of why he was now back in this room.

 He heard some shuffling around the room, but he didn't bother to open his eyes.
 He didn't care to; didn't even want to.
 In that moment, Souji didn't know what to say, didn't know what to think.
+Everything in his soul was just... numb.
 It was only when a hand lightly touched his shoulder that he looked to see who was there.

 Oh.
 He'd nearly forgotten that Yosuke was there.
 His best friend was standing in front of him; hand on his shoulder and the same set of orange headphones hanging around his neck.
 He looked worried or concerned, with a flash of something else that Souji couldn't identify, and it struck him suddenly that those emotions were for him.